Keeping children safe online

-Young people should be able to be creative, personal and expressive, without threats from bullies or online groomers.
-We fight for this right by spreading the word of online safety and working with children at risk of online exploitation.
+Young people should be able to be creative, personal and expressive, without threats from bullies or people looking to befriend, manipulate and abuse them.
+We fight for this right by spreading the word of online safety and working with children at risk of being groomed online.

 Risks of the online world

 Most young people have online lives, just as real as their offline lives.
 They chat on WhatsApp, share pics on Shapchat, post on Instagram.
 A post can go viral and reach millions of people worldwide overnight.
 The appeal of the online world is also what makes it dangerous.
 Any post, no matter what it is, is open to bullying, abuse and threats.

 Online exploitation is when someone online uses their power to make a child do sexual or criminal things, either online or offline.

 Online grooming is when someone tricks and makes friends with a child online, often to exploit them, sexually or criminally.